 Allergy | May 7, 2014 | Author: The Super Pharmacist

-Everybody knows that we have a defense system against invading microorganisms such as bacteria and viruses.
+We have a defense system against invading microorganisms such as bacteria and viruses.
 It is our immune system.
 The immune system is an amazing and complicated array of cells and chemical messenger molecules.
-It is interesting how the immune system can identify cells and molecules as one’s own or foreign.
-It is also astonishing how the immune system can decide when to mount a defense response and when not to.
-It can also figure out what intensity of reaction is appropriate.
-It knows when a threat has been taken care of and it can then bring down its level of activity to a normal baseline.
+It can identify cells and molecules as one’s own or foreign.
+It can decide when to mount a defense response and when not to.
+It can figure out what intensity of reaction is appropriate.
+It also knows when a threat has been taken care of and it can then bring down its level of activity to a normal baseline.

 Understanding the nature of hypersensitivity and its diverse underlying mechanisms, it is revealed that it is not a single entity and at least four specific types of hypersensitivity exist.
 The first type which is the fastest to occur and presents with its unmistakably detectable classic signs and symptoms is called allergy or allergic reaction.
 For an allergic reaction (type I hypersensitivity), the antigen is referred to as an allergen and the specific antibody is IgE.

 White blood cells that store chemical mediators for allergic responses in granules inside them are basophils in blood and their derivative mast cells in the tissues.
 Other white blood cells include eosinophils, neutrophils and macrophages which contribute to the inflammation and long term effects of immune allergic responses.
 Of these eosinophils are noteworthy, which protect us against parasitic infections but are abundant in allergic conditions as well.
 Some cells are specialised to pick up the antigen and process it so that it is better identified when presented to other cells of the immune system.
 Such cells are rightly named as antigen presenting cells (APCs).

 Chemical messengers released by cells of the immune system that activate, stimulate or regulate other cells are called cytokines.
 A special subgroup is the interleukins (IL) which comprise many molecules with particular roles.
 Of these two deserve mention.
 IL-43 helps produce more TH2 cells.
 It also stimulates conversion of B cells to plasma cells leading to increased IgE synthesis.
 Both these effects greatly enhance the allergic response.
 IL-5 stimulates B cells but also recruits eosinophils to the site of action which in turn are responsible for the long term effects of the allergic reaction.

 Now that we are familiar with the various components of the immune system, especially those related to allergic reactions, we can now describe what happens when the body is exposed to an allergen.
 The allergen is picked up and presented by the APCs to the TH2 cells that release IL-4 which converts B cells to plasma cells that produce large amounts of IgE antibodies specifically targeted against the allergen.
 The IgE is distributed throughout the body and gets attached to specific receptors on mast cells and basophils waiting for more allergen.
 As you can see, since the mast cells and basophils are not ‘degranulated’ yet nothing happens to the person on first exposure to the allergen.
 However there has been production of significant amounts of IgE antibodies and these can react with the allergen upon subsequent exposure.
 Therefore even though nothing will happen on the first exposure to the allergen, the person has become ‘sensitized’ to the allergen.
 This process of sensitization can complete within days to weeks of first exposure.

 If there is subsequent exposure, a series of events will occur which can culminate in a full blown allergic reaction.
 This series of events is called the allergic cascade.
 The allergen will attach to the IgE antibodies already present in the sensitized person.
 Since the IgE molecules are attached to mast cells and basophils and since each allergen can bind multiple antibodies, the antibodies will ‘tug’ at the membranes of these cells and cause them to release the contents of their granules.

-1. Amr S, Suk WA.
+Amr S, Suk WA.
 Latex allergy and occupational asthma in health care workers: adverse outcomes.Environ Health Perspect.
 2004;112(3):378–81.

-2. van Laar JM, Melchers M, Teng YK, van der Zouwen B, Mohammadi R, Fischer R, Margolis L, Fitzgerald W, Grivel JC, Breedveld FC, Lipsky PE, Grammer AC.
+van Laar JM, Melchers M, Teng YK, van der Zouwen B, Mohammadi R, Fischer R, Margolis L, Fitzgerald W, Grivel JC, Breedveld FC, Lipsky PE, Grammer AC.
 Sustained secretion of immunoglobulin by long-lived human tonsil plasma cells.
 Am J Pathol.
 2007;171:917–927. doi: 10.2353/ajpath.2007.070005.

 Steinke JW, Borish L. Th2 cytokines and asthma.
 Interleukin-4: its role in the pathogenesis of asthma, and targeting it for asthma treatment with interleukin-4 receptor antagonists.
 Respiratory Research.
 2001;2(2):66–70.

-4. Zampeli E, Tiligada E. The role of histamine H4 receptor in immune and inflammatory disorders.Br.
+Zampeli E, Tiligada E. The role of histamine H4 receptor in immune and inflammatory disorders.Br.
 J. Pharmacol.
 2009;157:24–33.